paws-r/paws/docs/credentials.md

 # Set region

 To use AWS, you must also set your AWS region.
-Paws will look for the region in the following places, in order:

-1. In settings provided to an individual service.
-2. In an environment variable.
-3. In the AWS config file.
+See below for common scenarios.
+For a reference to all available options, [see the reference section](#reference).

 ---